 The day-to-day experience of an intersex person largely depends on how they choose to manage the condition.
 Some medical facilities still perform genital “normalizing” surgeries when intersex individuals are too young to make a decision.
 However, the recommendation is that if medically appropriate, decisions about what to do (e.g. if a child will have ambiguous genitalia removed) aren’t made until a child is old enough to participate in the conversation.
 Many intersex people choose to live their lives no differently than anyone without an intersex condition, especially when they have supportive friends, family, and sexual partners.
 Still, intersex people may have to overcome challenges, such as deciding their gender identity or how to have a pleasurable sex life with an uncommon reproductive arrangement downstairs.
 Fortunately, if they are interested in receiving treatment or care, there are a number of options available:

 - Surgery, such as reassignment surgery, can be an option if intersex anatomy interferes with a person’s health or sex life.

 - Mental health services may help people come to terms with, embrace, or weigh difficult decisions about managing their condition.

 - Support groups may be a resource for those looking for a place to talk about common challenges of intersex — and share emotional support and practical tips.

 - Regular visits with a health care provider can be a good idea in order to monitor for any physical complications, such as tumor growth that can occur in some intersex cases.

 Asking questions about intersex conditions is a great way to keep the conversation going and increase understanding and acceptance of folks with intersex conditions.
 The Go Ask Alice!
 Sexual and Reproductive Health archives can be great places for more reading on related topics.
-There are also lots of support groups and websites available to those with intersex conditions and their friends and family, like the AIS-DSD Support Group, CARES Foundation, and DSD Families.
+There are also lots of support groups and websites available to those with intersex conditions and their friends and family, like the CARES Foundation and DSD Families.
 Stay curious!Alice!